AAIzadi/java-thread-problems/README.md

     Use CompletableFuture to combine the results of multiple asynchronous tasks.

+    Implement a RecursiveTask to perform parallel prefix sum (scan) on an array.

+    Use ForkJoinPool to parallelize the computation of the determinant of a matrix.

+    Implement a RecursiveTask to perform parallel reduction (e.g., sum, max, min) on a large dataset.

+    Use RecursiveAction to perform parallel image processing (e.g., applying a filter to an image).

+    Implement a RecursiveTask to compute the sum of elements in a binary tree.

+    Use ForkJoinPool to parallelize the computation of the nth prime number.

+    Implement a RecursiveTask to perform parallel histogram computation on an array of values.

+    Use RecursiveAction to perform parallel file processing (e.g., counting words in multiple files).

+    Implement a RecursiveTask to compute the sum of elements in a linked list.

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of complex numbers.

 Real-World Scenarios

     Simulate a bank account with deposit and withdrawal operations using ReentrantLock.